ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldMosaicking.rst

 the recorded beam footprint information in the scheduling block parset to regenerate the central location of each beam.

+Recent observations rely on the **src%d.footprint.rotation** parameter in the scheduling block parset to determine the reference angle from which the **pol_axis** parameter gives a field-based rotation.
+Some scheduling blocks make use of this parameter yet do not report it in the parset.
+If this is the case, you can manually specify the reference value via the ``FOOTPRINT_PA_REFERENCE`` parameter in the configuration file.
+The scheduling block parset value always takes precendence.

 If you are processing an older SBID, for which the footprint information is not available in the scheduling block, you must specify the footprint information yourself using the parameters given